Quantum Field Theory

 PHYS6004 (Advanced Quantum Field Theory - quantum electrodynamics)

 Extremely brief overview to QED.
 First, covers a recap of Dirac theory.
-Then states quantisation of Dirac and photon fields (without proof).
-Feynman rules are motivated and stated (not derived) - we will see the derivation in the later parts of the course.
-Finally, a semi-relativistic treatment of the Lamb shift is given (following paper of Bethe), which shows an example of infinities in the theory and how to deal with them (renormalisation)
+Then states quantisation of Dirac and photon fields (without derivation).
+Feynman rules are motivated and stated (not derived) – we will see the derivation in the later parts of the course.
+Finally, a semi-relativistic treatment of the Lamb shift is given (following the groundbreaking paper of Bethe), which shows an example of infinities in the theory and how to deal with them (renormalisation)

 RQM/QED Lecture Notes